Mission Statement

 What is New Source Review (NSR)?

 New sources of air pollution, and modifications of existing sources must comply with District Rule 2201 (New and Modified Source Review), also known as New Source Review or NSR.
-This rule is a component of Regulation II of our District Rulebook.
+This rule is a component of Regulation II of our District Rule.
 The NSR rule provides the mechanism for the District to issue permits to new and expanding businesses without interfering with efforts to meet the state and federal health-based air quality standards.
 NSR contains a couple of main requirements – BACT and Offsets.

 Best Available Control Technology